Stress & Chronic Pain Relief and Continuing Chen 48 Form

 |2018 EBQ/EBT Group Photo|

-This simple yet effective course combines exercise and functional meditation and is designed to provide participants with tools for transforming stress and reducing pain.
+This simple yet effective course combines exercise and functional meditation and is designed to provide participants with tools for transforming stress and reducing pain and for learning and improving classic tai chi form and function.
 Traditional Chinese medicine teaches that pain and disease result from blocked, stagnant or deficient energy.
-For centuries people have practiced tai chi (taiji) and qigong to open energy pathways and promote healing.
+For centuries people have practiced tai chi and qigong to open energy pathways and promote healing.
 And for decades Western science has confirmed these results.
 Regular practice of tai chi and qigong can alleviate stress and anxiety, improve sleep, restore vitality, reduce pain and increase youthful energy and optimism at all ages.
 In this program Master Yang shares qigong and tai chi practices that are challenging yet gentle enough to be used throughout your life.
-The tai chi exercises are part of a continuing sequence drawn from Grandmaster Feng Zhiqiqng's Chen 48 form.
+The tai chi component is part of a continuing sequence drawn from Grandmaster Feng Zhiqiang's Chen 48 Form and two-person training methods.
 Return home with a set of straightforward, powerful exercises and meditations to practice daily to cultivate robust health, tranquility and vitality.
 This course is suitable both for beginners and advanced practitioners.

-The curriculum will be two-fold including practices for stress and pain reduction and continuing elements of the Traditional Chen 48 form.
+The curriculum will be two-fold including practices for stress and pain reduction and continuing elements of the Traditional Chen 48 form and pushhands methods.
 (See the Chen 48 form information below.)

-Tai Chi and Qigong for Stress and Chronic Pain Relief will consist of Dr. Yang's Functional Meditation as well as carefully selected physical exercises.
+Stress & Chronic Pain Relief and Continuing Chen 48 Form will consist of Dr. Yang's Functional Meditation as well as carefully selected physical exercises.
 Functional meditation addresses the roots of daily challenges by understanding, practicing and internalizing what always remains so/true in terms of the nature of things and of human beings.
 The physical exercises consist of tai chi and qigong exercises—both still and moving—to promote calm, balance, relaxation, and healing energy flow.
-The tai chi movements are chosen from the classic Chen Tai Chi 48 form.
+The tai chi movements are chosen from the classic Chen Tai Chi 48 form and promote flow, power, relaxation and balance.

 This simple and fun, yet effective training, blends Chinese philosophy, healing and martial arts with Western science and is specifically designed for self-healing.
 At the end of this training participants will bring home a complete routine designed to yield significant benefits in a short period of time.
 A recent NIH-funded study using Yang Yang’s tai chi and qigong program demonstrated significant positive effects on sleep and anxiety, and other high quality studies have documented improvements and even the elimination of chronic pain among participants.